 Shachihoko Challenge

-The Sachihoko dance, originated from Nihon Buyo, is a classical Japanese dance.
-This dance is a trademark of Meigiren, the Nagoya Geisha Association, and it is a required skill for all Maiko and Geisha of this area.
+The shachihoko dance, which originated from nihon buyō, is a classical Japanese dance.
+This dance is a trademark of Meigiren, the Nagoya Geisha Association, and it is a required skill for all maiko and geisha of this area.

-Challenge yourself and participate in the Online Shachihoko Challenge!
+Challenge yourself and participate in the shachihoko Challenge!

 Here is a video demonstration about how to dance, so you can try it at home.